Robert Aron

-Robert Aron (1898–1975) was a French historian and writer who wrote a number of books on politics and European history.
+Robert Aron (/ɑːˈrɒn/; [ʁɔbɛʁ aʁɔ̃]; 25 May 1898 – 19 April 1975) was a French historian and writer who wrote several books on politics and European history.

 Early life and career

 Robert Aron was born in Le Vésinet on 25 May 1898 to an upper-class Jewish family from eastern France.:132 He attended the Lycée Condorcet and served in the French Army during World War I. He was wounded in action in 1918.

 Interwar Period

 In 1922, while at university studying for a degree in Languages and Classics, Aron was the President of the Cercle International d'Etudiants.:132 In this role he organised a series of lectures focused on avant-garde literature, music, film and painting.
 Among the participants were Jean Cocteau and Erik Satie.
-The series success attracted the attention the Nouvelle Revue française, where he was invited to join the staff as an Editor, a position he remained in for many years.:132 After University he joined the Éditions Gallimard publishing house where he was briefly secretary to Gaston Gallimard.
+The series' success attracted the attention the Nouvelle Revue Française, a literary magazine, where he was invited to join the staff as an editor, a position he remained in for many years.:132 After university he joined the Éditions Gallimard publishing house where he was briefly secretary to Gaston Gallimard.
 He also worked as a film critic for the magazine La Revue du Cinéma, and wrote about politics in the foreign service for the Revue des Deux Mondes.